Gatherings

 What to Expect

 The hour starts off with a quick welcome and moves right into praying vespers together, a liturgical-style prayer, in plain chant.
 If you are unfamiliar with plain chant, no problem, we’ll explain it.
-It’s easy to catch on, and if we meet virtually, you can mute yourself anyway!
+It’s easy to catch on, and since we meet virtually no one but God and the angels will hear you anyway!

 Why pray a liturgy?